 We travel extensively with our sled dogs.

 We travel a lot with our dogs, both as part of dog sledding trips and for other vacations.
 We frequently travel with the sled dogs to our cabin in Maine.
-For photos of the dogs dog sledding in Maine, visit our Maine Winter Cabin Adventure website or our blog.
+For photos of the dogs dog sledding in Maine, visit our Maine Winter Cabin Adventure website.
 Traveling with sled dogs can be a challenge, but it's well worth it.
 A few ultra-dog friendly places have sprung up, which makes it easier to travel with your pooch.
 Often, however, it means bringing one or more crates for them to sleep in, additional blankets to cover the furniture, and taking other steps to preserve the rented rooms.
 The work is worth it and the dogs seem to enjoy seeing somewhere new.
 Our dogs have traveled and stayed in motels, hotels, inns, bed and breakfasts, and rented houses, cottages, and cabins from Maine to Virginia and just about everywhere in between.
 Our dogs have even mushed through New Brunswick and Quebec, Canada.
-Last summer, the dogs spent a month traveling with us in Vermont and Maine.
-The primary consideration when traveling with your pooches is advanced planning and preparation.
-Below, wheeldog Okemo relaxes at our cabin in Maine.
-For more information on the dogs' summer adventures, visit our Blog.
+The dogs have spent months traveling with us.
+The primary consideration when traveling with your dogs is advanced planning and preparation.
+Below, retired wheeldog Okemo relaxes at our cabin in Maine.

 Acadia and Zoe on Acadia mountain.